Is Your Teen Worried About Leaving Their Dog Behind When They Go to College?

 Check in with your student more frequently—quick texts are fine—right after the dog’s passing.

-Assure your child that his feelings of sadness and loss are normal.
-But if they persist—or interfere with everyday life—encourage him to seek counseling on campus or via phone with an at-home therapist.
+Assure them that their feelings of sadness and loss are normal.
+But if they persist—or interfere with everyday life—encourage them to seek counseling on campus or via phone with an at-home therapist.

-Encourage him to reach out to friends at school who may have undergone similar experiences.
+Encourage your teen to reach out to friends at school who may have undergone similar experiences.

 Offer to include your child in family discussions about arrangements such as burial or cremation.
-If you choose the later, ask if he’d like to keep the cremains at home in a special container or sprinkle them in an area of particular significance to the dog.
+If you choose the later, ask if they would like to keep the cremains at home in a special container or sprinkle them in an area of particular significance to the dog.

-If your child would like your dog buried in your backyard rather than a pet cemetery, check local ordinances.
+If your teen would like your dog buried in your backyard rather than a pet cemetery, check local ordinances.
 Some towns do not permit backyard pet burials.

 Once Kids Are In College, Dogs Replace What’s Missing In Our Hearts